JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-web-resources.md

 ## Preloading of resources for web targets

-The web resources like fonts and images are loaded asynchronously using the `fetch` API.
+The web resources like fonts and images are loaded asynchronously using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 During the initial load or with slower network connections, resource fetching can cause visual glitches, such as [FOUT](https://fonts.google.com/knowledge/glossary/fout) or displaying placeholders instead of images.

 A typical example of this issue is when a `Text()` component contains text in a custom font, but the font with the necessary glyphs is still loading.
 In this case, users may temporarily see the text in default font or even empty boxes and